CELA offers three Eco-Health certificate programs:

 - CELACare Eco-Health Care Certificate

 About the Eco-Health Programs

 The CELACare Eco-Health certificate programs are offered online and are self-guided.
-You can study at the times when it’s best for you–according to your schedule.
-The coursework for each program is presented in a module format.
+You can study at the times when it’s best for you—according to your schedule.
+The coursework for each program is presented using a module format.
 Quizzes and exams are online.
 All students work at their own pace to complete the work of their program within the given time-frame.
-The Eco-Health certificate programs must be completed within 10 months from the date of your enrollment / purchase.
+The Eco-Health certificate programs must be completed within 10 months from the formal start date of each student’s program.

 About Environmental Illness (EI)

 “Environmental Illness” or “EI” is an overarching term that is used to describe the illnesses and diseases that some people have whose symptoms and reactions occur or worsen when they are exposed to chemicals or substances in the environment (which includes the external environment, both indoors and outside, on other people, and on themselves.)
 In an EI, something in the environment is toxic and/or an irritant or incitant and can cause individuals to have mild to severe and life-threatening reactions from their exposure to the chemical or substance.

 EIs include but are not limited to: mastocytosis, Mast Cell Activation Syndrome (MCAS), sensitivities to chemicals and substances, allergies, asthma, Irritable Bowel Syndrome (IBS), Chronic Fatigue Syndrome (CFS), migraines, fibromyalgia, systemic mast cell disorders, and more.